datasciblog/datasciblog.github.io/_posts/2019-12-19-DL-xx-accomplishing-deep-learning-specialization.md

 ## Statistics

 I used [Toggl](https://toggl.com/) to track evey minutes of learning.
-At the end, It took me around 46 hours to finish all these 5 courses.
+At the end, it took me about 46 hours to finish all these 5 courses with an average grade of 98.08%.
+I started slowly at first, and worked really hard at the end.

 <figure>
 	<img src="https://github.com/datasciblog/datasciblog.github.io/blob/master/_posts/images/2019-12-19-DL-xx-accomplishing-deep-learning-specialization/time.png?raw=true">